You are about to leave the Johnson & Johnson Medical Devices website and go to an external website.

 - 366 days or more from date of Shipment to Purchaser to Date of Receipt of Return by Company, 0% Credit of Actual Purchase Price.

-Inventory Management From time to time Company may enter into an Inventory Agreement with the Purchaser with respect to Products.
+Inventory Management: From time to time Company may enter into a consignment or loan agreement with the Purchaser with respect to Products.
 The management of Products loaned to or sold on consignment by (“Inventory”) Purchaser is a joint responsibility of the Purchaser and Company.
 Inventory levels will be established by mutual agreement.
 Company and Purchaser will periodically review the use and performance of Inventory and will adjust to optimum quantities accordingly.
 Company, together with Purchaser, will perform analysis to identify optimum quantities to support procedural volume while managing expiry and obsolescence risk.
 Initial Inventory is provided to Purchaser by way of a ‘no charge Purchase Order’ issued by the Purchaser.
 A process for invoicing and replenishing Inventory will be followed.
 This process ensures accurate tracking of Product usage while automatically triggering Inventory replenishment.
 Purchaser shall place Inventory invoice and replenishment orders through e-Commerce methods.
 The Purchaser will provide Product Codes, Lot Numbers and Quantities for the Products used.
 Invoicing and replenishment orders will be generated by Company and reflect the invoice and replace purchase order provided by the Purchaser.

 Audit and Damage/Missing Products: Company shall conduct periodic audits of Inventory at Purchaser’s site and Purchaser agrees to provide appropriate access to its site for this purpose.
 Any loss or damage through any means, including theft, of Inventory at Purchaser’s site will be the sole responsibility of the Purchaser.
 Additionally, any Inventory not found in Saleable Condition will be deemed “used” by the Purchaser and invoiced at the contracted price.
 The management of slow moving or expired Inventory identified through the audit shall be agreed upon between the parties on a case by case basis.
 The introduction of new Products to the Purchaser will be managed on a case by case basis.